plafer/Tissue.jl/NOTES.md

 + What if I want to stop the whole thing
     + Should I be able to stop the graph from a `process()`?
         + Maybe...
-    + The generator function should also be able to release its resources
+    + The source function should also be able to release its resources
         + e.g. the opencv videocapture.
     + Note: Exiting main thread will stop everything.
 Probably want to exit gracefully though